firemark/battle-city-ai/README.md

 ```
 run_game.sh [OPTIONS...]
     --help                      print this text
     --cmd-p1 CMD_P1             command to run client as player1.
-Default is "python -m battle_city.examples.random"
+Default is "python -m battle_city.examples.python.radom"
     --cmd-p2 CMD_P2             command to run client as player2.
+Default is "python -m battle_city.examples.python.radom silent"
+    --cmd-p3 CMD_P3             command to run client as player3.
+Default is "python -m battle_city.examples.python.radom silent"
-Default is "python -m battle_city.examples.random silent"
+    --cmd-p4 CMD_P4             command to run client as player4.
+Default is "python -m battle_city.examples.python.radom silent"
     --map MAP                   select map to run game.
 Default is pilif
+    --max-players NUM           number of bots in game.
+Max is 4.
+Default is 2
     --ip IP                     IP of server.
 Default is 127.0.0.1
     --port PORT                 PORT of server.
 Default is 8888
     --speed SPEED               tick speed of game. default is 1
     --hidden-window             don't show window with game, run only server
     --turn-off-after-end        turn off server when game is end.
 Good option for machine learning
 ```

 The `run_game.sh` script will run the whole game with two clients.
 There is no need to run anything else.